Jsooonx/image-palette-extractor/README.md

 - JavaScript

 ## Implementation Insight
-This project processes pixel-level RGB data from uploaded images in the browser, then identifies frequently occurring colors to generate a dominant palette dynamically.
+This project processes pixel-level RGB data from uploaded images in the browser, computes frequently occurring color patterns, and dynamically renders a dominant palette using JavaScript and DOM manipulation.